US authorities capture Tennessee shooting suspect - Journal du Cameroun

 “A tip from the community is what led to the arrest,” Nashville Mayor David Briley told a news conference.

-The 29-year-old was to face four counts of criminal homicide charges for Sunday’s pre-dawn shooting that also wounded two people.
+The 29-year-old faces four counts of criminal homicide charges for Sunday’s pre-dawn shooting that also wounded two people.

+Held in lieu of a $2 million bond, he is due in court Wednesday.

-He was captured without incident at a wooded area near his home, refused to speak with authorities and asked for a lawyer, police said, adding that they found a semi-automatic weapon and ammunition in a backpack he was carrying.
+Reinking was captured without incident in a wooded area near his home, refused to speak with authorities and asked for a lawyer, police said, adding that they found a semi-automatic weapon and ammunition in a backpack he was carrying.

 After his arrest, police posted photos of Reinking in the back of a police car, looking disheveled and wearing a ripped maroon shirt and jeans.